E-commerce

 April 8, 2026

 This Convert & Sell-level guide defines the scope, the main pillars, and common pitfalls.
-To extend design on the structure and acquisition side, see e-commerce SEO, the conversion funnel, and the e-commerce product catalog (lists, product pages, organization).
+To extend the design on the structure and acquisition side, see e-commerce SEO, the conversion funnel, and the e-commerce product catalog (lists, product pages, organization).

-We do not promise a “universal template”: the right design depends on your target audience, your catalog, your margins, and your acquisition channels.
+We do not promise a “universal template”: the right design depends on your target audience, your catalog, your margin, and your acquisition channels.
 However, principles (readability, predictability, user feedback, measurement) apply to almost all stores.

-On the Qstomy side, the conversational design of the AI chatbot (widget, tone, content) must align with your site; Shopify integration and the site’s support or sales pages extend this logic.
+At Qstomy, the conversational design of the AI chatbot (widget, tone, content) must align with your site; Shopify integration and the site’s support or sales pages extend this logic.

 Finally, design must account for network error states: unsynced cart, interrupted payment, expired session.
-Calm messages and recovery actions (“resume cart,” “resend link”) preserve trust better than a raw error code.
+Calm messages and recovery actions (“resume cart,” “resend the link”) preserve trust better than a raw error code.

 Summary